logo

 Buying Apples -

 This is the time of year to drive to an apple orchard for just picked local varieties.
 If you have apples in your refrigerator, you have tasty nutritious snacks plus a main ingredient for creating anything from healthy appetizers to delicious desserts.
 When selecting apples, press gently with your fingers to check for firmness.
 Choose apples that are firm, with no soft spots or blemishes.
 There are many varieties of apples to chose from.
 Some are best for eating fresh while others are best for cooking and baking.
-All purpose varieties are good for eating and to use in your favorite recipes.
+Click Here for more information about the different varieties of apples and their uses.

 Handle apples gently to prevent bruising.
 To maintain quality, juiciness and crispness, store fully ripe apples in the crisper section of your refrigerator.
 Store them away from onions and other foods with strong odors.
 Never store them next to broccoli, cabbage, cauliflower, cucumbers, or spinach.
 Apples emit ethylene gas which will speed the ripening of other fruit, so keep them away from kiwi fruit, peaches, plums, pears. and other produce which over-ripen quickly.
 (To ripen green bananas, place them in a paper bag with an apple) When stored properly, most apples will keep for about 6 weeks.